 - 1 oz black walnuts lightly toasted and crushed

-- Bring the maple syrup to a boil then turn down the heat and simmer for 5 minutes to reduce it by 1/3, then combine with remaining ingredients.
+- Bring the maple syrup to a boil then turn down the heat and simmer for 5 minutes to reduce it by ⅓, then whisk with remaining ingredients.
+Don't worry about the butter, it will melt as the sauce cooks.

 - Put the mixture in a metal mixing bowl above (not touching) simmering water, and cook for 20 minutes, stirring occasionally with a wooden spoon, until the mixture thickens and the egg has activated.